-Hearing the word “apologetics,” many immediately think of our modern understanding of what it means to apologize for something as an expression of regret.
-This could be understandably confusing since we are talking about Christian apologetics, potentially implying that we regret being Christians.
-However, to do apologetics ironically means quite the opposite of “apologizing” for something.
+Hearing the word apologetics, many think of our modern meaning of apologizing for something as an expression of regret.
+This could be particularly confusing since we are talking about Christian apologetics.
+Are we implying that we regret being Christians?
+Of course not!

-The word comes from the Greek prefix “apo-”, which indicates a separation or a deflection of something, and the word “logos”, which is unsurprisingly where we get our term “logic.”
+The word comes from a Greek compound word.
+The prefix “apo-” indicates separation or deflection of something.
+The word “logos” is where we get our term “logic.”
 So, the Greek word apologia paints a picture of something that is being deflected by way of logic.
 The most common definition of the word apologetics is “a reasoned defense.”
 (Think Jude 3.)

-Side note: Imagine how the conversation would go next time you needed to apologize to someone, and you offered “a reasoned defense” of your actions.
+On a side note, think of the next time you needed to apologize to someone.
+Imagine how the conversation would go if you offered “a reasoned defense” of your actions!

 There are apologists everywhere.
 Every political position, sports fan base, and brand loyalty has its apologists.
 Every religion has apologists who defend their faith as the one true religion.
 Even the nonreligious have apologists who defend the secular mindset that all religions are ultimately wrong.Continue reading “Apologetics: Getting to the Gospel as Soon as Possible”